 - Branch Office of a Foreign Company

-To decide on which status is best for your new business, consider all liability issues that may be associated with your company.
-Think about which type of tax structure will be best for your business as well.
+To decide which status is best for your new business, consider any liability issues that may be associated with your company.
+Think about which type of tax structure is best suited to your business as well.

 Protection of Your Personal and Intellectual Assets

-The most important thing to consider when launching your own business is how you intend to protect your personal assets.
-No budding business owner wants to think about failure, but the truth of the matter is that many new companies struggle to earn a profit and collapse.
-Even those that are successful might find themselves the victim of an unjust lawsuit that eats up time, money, and energy.
+The most critical factor to remember before beginning your own company is how you plan to secure your personal finances.
+No budding business owner wants to think about failure, but the truth of the matter is that many new companies are struggling to make a profit and collapse.
+Even those who are successful may find themselves the victim of an unfair lawsuit that eats up time, money, and energy.

-Intellectual property is one of the main assets that business owners fail to protect.
-Intellectual property can include things like:
+Intellectual property is one of the key properties that company owners have not covered.
+Intellectual property may include things like:

 - your trademark